Coronavirus information for students

 What if I am signed up for a class that can't be taught online?

 - Some classes will not be available in a remote format.
 The college is working with faculty to determine which classes are conducive to remote instruction.
 Those classes that are not will employ other methods, such as social distancing, when available, or will be cancelled and rescheduled.
-Students enrolled in affected classes will be dropped and contacted via their official student email, so please check it frequently during the break, and check this page for updates.
+Students enrolled in affected classes will be dropped and contacted via their official student email, so please check it frequently and check this page for updates.

 How does remote learning work?